-When you’re faced with difficult toddler behaviour, it can be painful.
+When you’re faced with difficult toddler behavior, it can be painful.
 You simply want to move forward with your day, yet your child is digging in his heels or throwing a tantrum.
 Find positive parenting tips that will mitigate meltdowns and willfulness.

 I had just got back from my first yoga class in a minor eternity.